Morgan Stanley details effect of possible downgrade

-Feb 27 (Reuters) - Morgan Stanley said it will have to post another $6.52 billion in collateral to counterparties and clearinghouses if Moody’s follows through on a warning that it might cut the Wall Street bank’s long-term debt rating by up to three notches.
+(Reuters) - Morgan Stanley (MS.N) said it will have to post another $6.52 billion in collateral to counterparties and clearinghouses if Moody’s follows through on a warning that it might cut the Wall Street bank’s long-term debt rating by up to three notches.

-A one-notch downgrade by either Moody’s or S&P would require $1.04 billion in additional collateral, and a two-notch downgrade would require $5.17 billion in additional collateral Morgan Stanley said in its annual filing with the U.S. Securities and Exchange Commission on Monday.
+A one-notch downgrade by Moody’s would require $1.04 billion in additional collateral, and a two-notch downgrade would require $5.17 billion in additional collateral, Morgan Stanley said in its annual filing with the U.S. Securities and Exchange Commission on Monday.

 Those figures are higher than the $1.69 billion and $5.15 billion Morgan Stanley said it would have to post in the event of a one-notch or two-notch downgrade in its annual filing a year ago.
 It did not provide an estimate for a three-notch downgrade at that time.